Isabella d'Este Facts

 Isabella d'Este collected many art works and antiquities over her lifetime, some for an art-filled private studio, essentially creating an art museum.
 She specified the content of some of these, in commissioning works.

-Her first daughter, Leonora, was born in 1493 (sometimes given as 1494).
+Her first daughter, Leonora (Eleanora) Violante Maria, was born in 1493 (sometimes given as 1494).
 She was named for Isabella's mother, who had died recently.
-A second daughter, who lived less than two months, was born in 1495.
+Leonora later married Francesco Maria della Rovere, the Duke of Urbino.
+A second daughter, who lived less than two months, was born in 1496.

 In 1495, Isabella's sister, Beatrice, with whom she was quite close, died suddenly, along with Beatrice's infant.
 Then Isabella's husband, who had headed a coalition of military forces against the French, was dismissed under a cloud of suspicion.